4w48/EMAT10007/README.md

-# EMAT10007
+# EMAT10007 Python Programming

-Just another repository!
+A simple GUI based scorecard able to record and process cricket scores.